masato1122/auto-kappa/README.md

-Auto-KAPPA
+Auto-kappa
 ============

 Version 0.3
 ---------------

-Auto-kappa is a software for automated calculations of thermal conductivity.
+Auto-kappa is a software for automated calculations of anharmonic phonon properties, including thermal conductivity.
-The first version works with VASP and ALAMODE while, in furture versions, other software such as QuantumEspress, Phono3py, and ShenBTE, are available, which enables an easy comparison of results obtained with different software and use of different methods such as SCPH method, 4-phonon scattering, iterative or direct solution of BTE, etc.
+The first version works with VASP and ALAMODE while, in furture versions, other softwares, such as QuantumEspress, Phono3py, and ShenBTE, may be available.

 Requirements
 -------------